-This prestigious invitational art exhibit features over 300 Western paintings and sculpture by the finest contemporary Western artisits in the nation.
-Works Range from historical pieces that reflect the early days of the West, to more contemporary and impressionist works of art.
+This prestigious invitational art exhibit features over 300 Western paintings and sculptures by the finest contemporary Western artists in the nation.
+Works range from historical pieces that reflect the early days of the West, to more contemporary and impressionist works of art.
 Landscapes, wild life and illustrative scenes are always highlighted in the exhibition.

 Robert Lougheed Exhibition at the Bone Creek Museum of Agrarian Art